IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 </script>
 ```

-The following is an example of the `init()` call that uses identity from a first-party cookie.
-You can put a block like this on any page that the user visits after the identity has been established.
+The following is an example of an `init()` call that uses identity from a first-party cookie.
+You can put a block like this on any page that the user may visit after the identity has been established.

 ```html
 <script>